GodsonicCodes/simple_shell/README.md

 ## Environment :

-Our shell was built and tested on  Ubuntu 20.04.
+Our shell was tested and built on  Ubuntu 20.04.

-## Features
+## Features of the Project
 * Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
+* Handle the comments `#`
-* If an executable cannot be found, print an error message and display the prompt again.
+* * If an executable cannot be found, print an error message and display the prompt again.
 * Handle errors.
 * Hndling the “end of file” condition (Ctrl+D)
 * Hanling the command line with arguments
 * Handle the PATH
+* Support the history feature
 * Support the exit features and the exit status
 * Handle the Ctrl-C to not terminate the shell
 * Handling the command seperator `;`
 * Handling `&&` and `||` logical operators
 * Handle variable replacements `$?` and `$$`
-* Handle the comments `#`
-* Support the history feature
 * Support the file input

-## The Builtins
+## The Builtins to be used
-Our shell has support for the following built-in commands:
+Our shell supports the following built-in commands:

 | Command             | Definition                                                                                |
 | ------------------- | ----------------------------------------------------------------------------------------- |